 Keep your watch safe and stylish with these accessories.

-If you’re into swapping out your Apple Watch band on a regular basis, check out the options available from IYOU.
-They make silicone watch bands for all sizes of Apple Watch in just about every color—they even sell them in packs of eight!
-If you’re looking to build a collection of watch bands for your Apple Watch but you’re on a budget, this is the place to start.
+If you’re into swapping out your Apple Watch band on a regular basis, there are several options available to fit your aesthetic.
+If you’re looking to build a collection of watch bands for your Apple Watch our recommendations offer some variety.

 You’re going to need to charge your Apple Watch on a regular basis, so why not do it in style?
 The OMOTON Apple Watch Stand is a must for any Apple fan who owns both an Apple Watch and an iPhone: it displays and charges both, so you can use it as a nightstand or just keep tabs on your screens at your desk.
 You’ll need to bring your own cables, but at this price point and for style this elegant, that’s a fair trade-off.